Shakespeare Programming Language: Enter, exit and exeunt

 Individual lines of code generally take the form of a piece of dialogue spoken by one character to another; this is how the value of a variable (the character spoken to) is assigned, changed, or output.
-A character can only be addressed as "you" or "thou".
+A character can only be addressed as "You", "Thou", or "Thee".
 Thus, there must typically be exactly two characters "on stage" whenever lines are spoken: one to speak, and the other to be spoken to.
 To call a variable to the stage the Enter command is used with a list of one or more characters.
 The Exit command tells exactly one listed character to leave the stage.
 Exeunt calls more than one character to leave, or in the case that no characters are listed all the characters will leave the stage.
 The following format is used: